mikoontz/remote-sensing-resistance/readme.md

 18. Get Spearman's correlation between prefire NDVI of central pixel and the prefire neighborhood mean NDVI of surrounding pixels to help support the interpretation of model coefficients.

+## Recreating figures

+19. Generate a rasterized version of the fire perimeters to display on the geographic setting map by running "figures/figures_carpentry/19_rasterize-fire-perimeters.R"

+20. Create Figure 1 (geographic extent of study) by running "figures/figures_carpentry/20_geographic-extent-of-study.R"

+21. Create Figure 2 (demonstration of calibration of algorithm to ground-based severity) by running "figures/figures_carpentry/21_remote-sensed-severity-calibration.R"

+22. In Earth Engine, generate two example severity maps of fires by running 22_rsr-visualize.js.
+Download the resulting raster files from your Google Drive and store them in "figures/"

+23. Generate Figure 3 (example severity maps for Hamm and American fires) by running "figures/figures_carpentry/23_pre-post-rbr-visualization.R"